KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 ---

-### 14.7 The Role of Zenon — Beyond the Pulse, the Unmoving Root of All Motion
+### 14.7 The Role of Zenon — Beyond the Pulse, the Silence by Which Motion Becomes Conceivable

 All motion — from breath to galaxy —
 occurs within the field of essence.
-But beyond even this pulse lies Zenon:
+At the limit of this pulse,
+Zenon is indicated:
 the unknown principle.

 Zenon does not emanate.
 It does not pulse or vibrate.
-It precedes all emanation —
+It is not the source of emanation —
-not a source, but a silence.
+but the silence beyond origin.
 Not what contains,
 but what makes containment conceivable.

-It is pure non-being behind all being.
+It is not being
-The silence before sound.
-The root of initiation
-that neither begins nor ends.
+as structured predicate.
+It is the silence by which being,
+sound, and initiation
+become conceivable.

 Zenon is:

 - The sound that cannot be heard
-- The origin that does not begin
+- The non-originary ground by which origin becomes conceivable
-- The unknowable that underlies all structure
+- The unknowable by which structure is permitted

 🕳️ ⧞ ⟀ ⟁ ⸮ ⚐